Lie groups of Poisson diffeomorphisms: Lie groups of Poisson diffeomorphisms

+The composite, that we will denote by $(\varphi, f)$, clearly induces $f_*$ on the level of sections.
+It is invertible because the same construction with $f^{-1}$ gives the inverse.
+Finally, it is easily checked that this map is a Lie algebroid morphism. \end{proof}

 Almost injective Lie algebroids are always integrable.
-Moreover, the holonomy groupoid (the final object in the category of integrations of $\AA\Rightarrow M$) can be recovered from any integration (see also \cite{debord2000}). \begin{proposition}[Proposition 1.9, \cite{androulidakiszambon2017}] Let $\GG\toto M$ be any integration of an almost-injective Lie algebroid $\AA\Rightarrow M$.
+Moreover, the holonomy groupoid (the final object in the category of integrations of $\AA\Rightarrow M$) can be recovered from any integration (cf. \cite{debord2000}). \begin{proposition}[\cite{androulidakiszambon2017}, Proposition 1.9] Let $\GG\toto M$ be any integration of an almost-injective Lie algebroid $\AA\Rightarrow M$.
 Then, as a set, $\Hol(\AA)\toto M$ is given by $\left(\GG/\sim\right) \toto M$, where

 The holonomy groupoid $\Hol(\AA)\toto M$ carries the unique structure of a Lie groupoid for which the map $\GG\to \Hol(\AA)$ is a local diffeomorphism. \end{proposition}